stereum-dev/ethereum-node-web-docs/docs/00-intro.md

+# Introduction

-# Welcome to the Stereum Documentation
+## Welcome to the Stereum Documentation